 “Do not be afraid.
 You are worth more than many sparrows."
 Lk 12:7

 The disciples were drawn to Jesus for many reasons.
 He spoke to their hearts.
 He addressed them with dignity.
 He was a healer and prophet.
 He spoke with power.
 But they were also cautious and afraid.
 When Jesus spoke to and about the Pharisees he was dangerous.
-Because the Pharisees were able to intercede for them and help them with a meal or clean clothes, the poor were not going to bite the hand that fed them.
+Like poor people everywhere, the disciples rarely chose to confront the the powerful.
+Because the Pharisees were able to intercede for them and help them with a meal or clean clothes, they were not going to bite the hand that fed them.
 That is why today’s gospel from Luke is so telling.

 Luke tells us that there are so many people trying to get close to Jesus that some are being trampled.
 No doubt Jesus’ disciples were impressed and hopeful.
 The prophet they were following was popular and powerful.
 More important, he was a rabbi who cared about them, but his warning about not being swayed by the leaven of the Pharisees had to make them very anxious.
 No doubt some moved to the background where they might escape the wrath of the Pharisees if necessary.
 Jesus’ suggestion that some of them might die as a result of following him was not what they wanted to hear.
 But others heard him at a deeper level.
 Rather than retreat, they moved closer to him where there was no reason to be afraid.
 Since they were worth more than many sparrows, God would protect them, guide them and strengthen them when they were threatened.